 Find Courses Dedicated to Soft Skills

 While soft skills tend to feel intangible and subjective, it is possible to learn and improve soft skills through formal education.
-In fact, there are plenty of short courses that business professionals and leaders can take to practice their soft skills under the guidance of an experienced instructor.
-Many of these courses provide information not only on why certain soft skills matter but how to continue practicing them once the course concludes.
+There are plenty of short courses, like product management, that business professionals and leaders can take to practice their soft skills under the guidance of an experienced instructor.
+These courses explain why specific soft skills matter and how to continue practicing them once the course concludes.
 Business leaders might gain the most benefit from leadership courses taught by world-renowned professors.

 Observe Interactions in the Workplace